 The benefits of investing in teachers, and supporting them to be the best they can be are HUGE.
 Instead, most schools tend to invest in programs.

-YOU can access the training needed to get you started, as a Training+ Member!
+YOU can access the training needed to get you started, using the SSP ICRWY app.

 The ICRWY Learning Routine Leader is likely to be demonstrating this... !